Interlinguistics, speciality Linguistics

 The graduates of the program have a sound basic knowledge of the areas of linguistics, international and intercultural communication, language policy, and information management as well as the ability to use the tools utilized in the last of the fields mentioned above.
-They also have an extensive knowledge of the area of planned languages as well as that of the linguistics, culture, and literature of Esperanto and of the history of the Esperanto movement.
-They are able to critically analyze and evaluate the language situation in the world as well as utilize their knowledge in intercultural communication.
-They are able to compare languages and cultures, appreciate cultural heritages as well as other types of diversity and are able to work in an international context.
-They are also able to further their education on their own.
+They also have extensive knowledge of the area of planned languages as well as that of the linguistics, culture, and literature of Esperanto and of the history of the Esperanto movement.
+They are able to critically analyse and evaluate the language situation in the world, as well as utilize their knowledge in intercultural communication.
+Furthermore, they are able to compare languages and cultures, appreciate cultural heritages as well as other types of diversity, and are able to work in an international context.
+Likewise, they are also able to further their education on their own.

 The qualifications acquired during these studies will allow graduates to find employment in offices of international companies, travel agencies, media companies, public administration units oriented towards international cooperation, international organizations as well as sectors requiring regular international cooperation and communication along with openness to diversity and difference.
 Graduates may also undertake employment in cultural organizations as well as organize courses and cultural events.

-- The ability to critically analyze and evaluate the global language situation
+- Knowledge in linguistics, linguistic typology and language policy with ability to critically analyze and evaluate the global language situation

 - International organizations

 - Tourism offices